 While avenging the deaths of his own family, Maximus saved both Lucius and Lucilla, and apparently left quite the impression on the youth.
 Perhaps enough of an impression to inspire Lucius to someday extend his arms and shout to a crowd of people, “Are you not entertained all over again?”
 Whether this remains Scott’s vision, we couldn’t say.

-This isn't the first time that aÂ Gladiator sequel has been in the works.
-At the request of his close, personal friend Russell Crowe, Australian musician Nick Cave of Nick Cave & the Bad Seeds fame penned a sequel screenplay for the acclaimed film.
-Tentatively subtitledÂ Christ Killer, Cave’s script featured deceased warrior Maximus Decimus Meridius sent back to Earth by the Roman gods to murder Jesus Christ and his followers, who are stealing popularity from the old gods.
+Of course, Scott could always pull a bit from Nick Cave’s script.
+This version of Gladiator 2 had the tentative subtitle, Christ Killer.
+Cave’s script featured the deceased warrior Maximus Decimus Meridius getting sent back to Earth by the Roman gods to murder Jesus Christ and his followers.
+The Christians, of course, were stealing popularity from the old gods.
 What follows is Maximus becoming a weird immortal warrior who winds up fighting in basically every major conflict over the ages, including World War I, World War II, and Vietnam before an epic finale at the Pentagon.
-Forget what youÂ thinkÂ you want, Ridley Scott; I will have this script made into a movie in this life or the next.We'll report more on this story as it develops.
-In the meantime, let us know what you'd like to see from aÂ GladiatorÂ sequel in the comments below.
+Cave wrote the script at the request of his close, personal friend Russell Crowe.

 Ultimately, of course, the script was rejected.
 Still, we think it has some merit.
 Scott does make some strange films, after all.
 His original conception of the story also sounds interesting, as well.
 Mainly, now that Gladiator 2 has emerged again, we sincerely hope we will get to have it in this life.